breatheco-de/content/src/content/lesson/learn-in-public.md

 ## What is Learn In Public?

 Learning in private: The traditional educational system is designed to be a private experience.
 You read books, attend classes, complete projects and assessments, and then at the end you graduate.
-We are so used to this workflow that it's already embedded into our student's minds.
+We are so use to this workflow that it's already embedded into our student's minds.

 When you learn in public you: create in social media, you write in notebooks and discussion forums, you also write about what you just learned in different ways like blog posts, tweets, newsletters, drawings, memes, etc.